 Kujaku will occasionally encounter malevolent spirits and other monsters while investigating, and these are fought in a rudimentary turn-based RPG combat system that lets the player attack, pray or simply run away from the encounter.
 Many battles are unavoidable and necessary to continue the plot, but others will simply appear randomly if the player wanders between destinations without solving puzzles and moving the story forward.

-Though known as Kujaku Ou for its Japanese releases on the Sega Master System, MSX and NES - these three versions came out within days of each other - a localized US Sega Master System release eventually materialized with a slightly different protagonist and was renamed SpellCaster.
-While most of the plot remains the same, the game is far more action-based and has several side-scrolling brawler/platformer sections.
+Though known as Kujaku Ou for its Japanese releases on the Sega Master System, MSX and NES - these three versions came out within days of each other - a localized Western Sega Master System release eventually materialized and was renamed SpellCaster.
+While most of the plot remains the same, the Sega Master System version has a slightly different protagonist, the game is far more action-based, and has several side-scrolling brawler/platformer sections.